Shlok-crypto/Kamiak-GUI/README.md

 ---

 ## 📦 Deployment (Standalone)
+### Windows Helper Script
+For Windows users, a helper script `run_standalone.bat` is included.
+It automatically handles the copying of assets and starting the server.

+### Manually
-For production deployment without `node_modules` dependency hell:
+For production deployment without `node_modules` dependency :

 1.  **Build**
     ```bash